Yew Shrubs

 Deer, Rabbits

 Yews, belonging to the genus Taxus, are evergreen trees and shrubs known for their dense, dark green foliage and longevity.
 They produce red, berry-like structures called arils, which are toxic to humans and animals if ingested.
-Yews are dioecious, meaning male and female reproductive structures are found on separate plants.
+Yews are dioecious, so both a male and female plant must be present for berries to form.
+Depending on the variety, this shrub can grow anywhere from 4 ft up to 60 ft tall with a width of 4 to 20 ft.

 Yews thrive in well-drained, nutrient-rich loamy soil with a pH between 5.5 and 7.5.
 They require at least four hours of sunlight daily; insufficient light can lead to sparse growth.
 Maintain evenly moist soil until the plant is established, then reduce watering, as mature yews are drought-tolerant.
 Fertilize young yews annually in spring with a nitrogen-rich fertilizer, keeping it a foot away from the trunk.